import numpy as np

 import sympy

 The starting point is our previous notebook where we solved for Stokes flow in a cylindrical annulus geometry.
 We then add an advection-diffusion solver to evolve temperature.
 The Stokes buoyancy force is proportional to the temperature anomaly, and the velocity solution is fed back into the temperature advection term.
+The timestepping loop is written by hand because usually you will want to do some analysis or output some checkpoints.

 = 10